nspcc-dev/neofs-spec/02-blockchain/01-governance.md

 NeoFS uses the sidechain as a database to store meta-information about the
-network: network map, audit results, containers, key mappings and network settings and several supplementary thins.
+network: network map, audit results, containers, key mappings and network settings and several supplementary things.

 The sidechain works on the same principles as the mainnet: there are no free transactions, the committee chooses the consensus nodes, etc. It gives many